Delivering Low Carbon Infrastructure

 UK-GBC is working on its first dedicated infrastructure project that aims to demonstrate how carbon is currently being reduced in the infrastructure sector.
 The publication of PAS 2080 'Carbon Management in Infrastructure' and the associated guidance are valuable resources setting out the process for carbon management systems across the value chain.
 However, there is little practical advice on target setting for practitioners based on empirical evidence from infrastructure projects and clients.

 The project is focused on gathering evidence from current infrastructure organisations and projects.
-We are asking three key questions:
+We asked three key questions:

 1. What carbon reduction targets are being set?